-Any one or more of the sanctions listed here may be imposed on a Respondent who is found responsible for a violation of the College's Interim Sexual Misconduct Policy.
-Sanctions not listed here may be imposed in consultation with and approval by the CRC.
-Sanctions are assessed in response to the specific violation(s) and any prior discipline history of the Respondent.
+Any one or more of the sanctions listed here may be imposed on a respondent who is found responsible for a violation of the College's Sexual Misconduct Policy.
+Sanctions are assessed in response to the specific violation(s) and any prior discipline history of the respondent.
 Sanctions are effective immediately.
-If the Respondent appeals the findings contained in the Final Report, the sanctions will continue in effect during the appeal.
-The sanctions may be lifted only if, as a result of the final outcome of the appeal, the Respondent is found not responsible for one or more of the original policy violations submitted to the Review Panel.
+If the respondent appeals the findings contained in the Final Report, the sanctions will continue in effect during the appeal.
+The sanctions may be lifted only if, as a result of the final outcome of the appeal, the respondent is found not responsible for one or more of the original policy violations submitted to the Review Panel.